How to Write a Song: A Complete Guide for Any Skill Level

 Without an Instrument

-That's changed.
-AI song generators let you paste in lyrics, pick a genre and mood, and hear a produced track in minutes.
-It works best with vocal-driven genres like acoustic, rap, country, and indie — and it keeps getting better across the board.
+And if you want to go further — hear your actual lyrics sung over a full arrangement — AI song generators let you paste in your words, pick a genre and mood, and get a produced track in minutes.
+It works best with vocal-driven styles like acoustic, rap, country, and indie.

-The most surprising thing we found looking at our own data: 96.8% of the songs created were originals with user-written lyrics.
+What surprised us in our data: 96.8% of the songs people created were originals with their own lyrics.
 The average prompt was 146 words.
-Over a third of users wrote prompts exceeding 1,000 characters — with full lyrics, verse/chorus markers, and production direction.
-These aren't people asking a machine to write for them.
+Over a third wrote prompts exceeding 1,000 characters — full lyrics with verse/chorus markers and production direction.
+These aren't people outsourcing creativity.
 They're writers using a new kind of instrument.

-Both approaches coexist.
-Plenty of people sketch ideas on guitar, then hear their lyrics as a country arrangement or a rap track they couldn't have produced themselves.
+All of these approaches coexist.
+People sketch ideas by humming, develop them on guitar, then hear them come out as a country arrangement or a rap track they couldn't have produced on their own.
 The words don't change.
 The possibilities do.

 Genre Changes the Rules More Than You'd Think